 The first steps are to create a baseline calibration before proceeding.
 We want to ensure that the projector intensity, as well as the X and Y scaling are as close to factory specifications.

 1. Perform the Fit and Tolerance calibration via the Material Fine Tuning menu in RayWare.
 This calibration has the greatest effect on the fitment of the aligners/retainers around the teeth themselves, and this will ensure that the printer's Exposure Length is calibrated to the correct level.
 This settings is similar to the brightness setting on a TV; it does not affect the distance from molar to molar, only the localized brightness of each layer.
 Here is an example below with a single layer from a standard dental arch:

 Projector intensity at a 5:

-Projector intensity at a 1 or 2:
+Projector intensity at a 1:

 Note: changes to layers/images exaggerated to show a clearer example

 Begin the calibration by going to Print > Fine Tuning > Material Fine Tuning

 Make sure you select the same Material and Layer Thickness that you want to calibrate:

 Print the calibration model, clean, and post cure using the same method as your models